duckdb/duckdb-web/docs/sql/functions/lambda.md

 All lambda functions accept an optional extra parameter that represents the index of the current element.
 This is always the last parameter of the lambda function, and is 1-based (i.e., the first element has index 1).

-_Get all elements that are larger than their index_
+_Get all elements that are larger than their index:_
 ```sql
 SELECT list_filter([1, 3, 1, 5], (x, i) -> x > i);
 ```